LucasSilvaFerreira/GTF_manager/README.md

 ## BASIC USAGE

-GTF_managers offers a easy-use parser to handle gtf files.
+GTF_manager offers a easy-use parser to handle gtf files.

 With simple commands you can creates a object called gtf and parses a file inside it.
 ```